jfhbrook/ansible-role-vim/README.md

 - Allow setting the plugin name
 - Only check before continuing if version check was run (allows --check mode)
 - Option to `become` when installing packages
+- Option to skip installing packages - this allows users to write faster playbooks by consolidating package install steps

 ---